Course code

 Cost

-$140 - Includes morning tea and lunch and one years registration ($100) to the Eco Schools Program
+$40 - Includes morning tea and lunch

 Contact: